Interplay of spin orbit interaction and Andreev reflection in proximized quantum dots: Introduction

-In this work, we study the molecular Andreev states in two quantum dots (2QD) proximized to s-wave superconductor in the Cooper splitter geometry.
-In this configuration, two quantum dots (or in general a series of $N$ quantum dots) contacted to superconductor develop their molecular bound states via the local and the crossed Andreev reflection processes.
-The inter-dot distance $L$ is assumed to be smaller than the coherence length $\xi$, to guarantee that both Andreev processes are efficient.
-Such Cooper pair splitter (CPS) was thoroughly investigated~\cite{Burkard2000,Lesovik2001,Recher2001,Sauret2004,Burset2011,Chevallier2011,Trocha2015,Busz2017,Bulka2021}, studying the quantum entanglement of electrons and testing the Bell inequalities.
-This setup was experimentally realized in the electronic fork (Y-junction) device~\cite{Hofstetter2009,Herrmann2010,Hofstetter2011,Schindele2012,Das2012,Klobus2014,Tan2015, Baba2018,Bordoloi2022}, where Cooper pairs arriving from the superconducting electrode were split into different quantum dots (by strong Coulomb repulsion) and transmitted to two normal electrodes.
+Appearance of the molecular Andreev states in hybrid structures with two quantum dots (2QD) proximized to an s-wave superconductor has been thoroughly investigated in the context of the Cooper pair splitter (CPS).
+This setup was used to search for quantum entanglement of electrons and to test the Bell inequalities ~\cite{Burkard2000,Lesovik2001,Recher2001,Sauret2004,Burset2011,Chevallier2011,Trocha2015, Busz2017,Bulka2021}.
+Experimentally such a device can be realized in the electronic fork (Y-junction) geometry~\cite{Hofstetter2009,Herrmann2010,Hofstetter2011,Schindele2012,Das2012,Klobus2014,Tan2015, Baba2018,Bordoloi2022}, where Cooper pairs arriving from the superconducting electrode were split into different quantum dots (by strong Coulomb repulsion) and transmitted to two normal electrodes.
 The quantum dots controlled the charge and spin transfer, whereas the normal electrodes probed the electron and spin current correlations.
-It has been also proposed to integrate CPS into a waveguide circuit QED to analyze the charge susceptibility spectrum~\cite{Bulka2022}.
-Such integrated CPS-cQED device was recently fabricated and used for entangling the photon pairs \cite{Governale2025}.
+Furthermore, it has been proposed to integrate CPS into a waveguide circuit QED to analyze the charge susceptibility spectrum~\cite{Bulka2022}.
+Such integrated CPS-cQED device was recently fabricated and used to entangle the photon pairs \cite{Governale2025}.